dplastico/dplastico.github.io/_posts/2022-04-21-packed-binaries.md

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-03-30-16-19-33.png)

 Above we can see the Original Entry Point, how do we know this?
 We can take a look at what compilers do for different languages and that way identify if it corresponds to an Entry Point.
-The best resource I found is this image from  a CLS tutorial (thanks to **@solid**) where you can see that the call to a jmp (like in our example) is common for Visual Studio.
+The best resource I found is this image from  a CLS tutorial (thanks to **@solid_cls**) where you can see that the call to a jmp (like in our example) is common for Visual Studio.
 That's why we can observe that this is the Entry Point for the program.
 *https://drive.google.com/drive/folders/1g90QJNfJ4mlV8_JT-S4t__1VifO2A4l_*

 *https://t.me/crackslatinos*